Polynomials

 Gotta do some quick review first!
 Recall that all polynomials are in the form

-where dddis the degree of the polynomial (highest power) and aia_iaiare the coefficients.
+where dis the degree of the polynomial (highest power) and aiare the coefficients.

 Polynomials have some nice properties:

-• A nonzero polynomial of degree dddhas at most dddreal roots.
+A nonzero polynomial of degree dhas at most dreal roots.

-• If we're given d+1d+1d+1distinct points (x y pairs), there is exactly one, unique polynomial of degree dddthat goes through all of those points.
+If we're given d+1distinct points (x y pairs), there is exactly one, unique polynomial of degree dthat goes through all of those points.

 Finite Fields